ORK can use assets from different sources, e.g. direct references or asset bundles.

 Uses assets that are part of asset bundles.
 Selecting an asset will automatically define the asset name and asset bundle settings with the asset’s information.
 If a selected asset isn’t in an asset bundle, the asset field will be reset (i.e. no selected asset).

 The asset bundle’s path defines where the bundle will be loaded from in the running game.
-Currently, asset bundles are only loaded from file, i.e. not loaded or streamed from the web, so your asset bundles need to be deployed with your game or downloaded before they’ll be available.
+They can be either loaded from file (using AssetBundle.LoadFromFile) or loaded from memory (using AssetBundle.LoadFromMemory after reading the file’s data using File.ReadAllBytes) – both require your asset bundles to be deployed with your game or downloaded before they’ll be available.

 You can download a simple script that will build all asset bundles into the Streaming Assets path here.
 Everything in the streaming assets path will be added to your built game, so this is a good way to use asset bundles without having to worry about downloading or streaming them to get them into your game.
 Learn more about asset bundles, how to set them up and how to use them in the Unity manual.